Skip to main content

 Show every step.
 Write the formula, substitute your values, show the squaring, and take the square root.
 Examiners give method marks for each step.

 State your units.
-Always include the units in your final answer.
-If the sides are given in centimetres, your answer is in centimetres too.
+Always include units in your final answer.
+Sides in centimetres?
+Answer in centimetres.

 Summary